. hosting website

 However, the hacker failed to proceed beyond the initial password entry stage due to a two-factor authentication (2FA) barrier.

-Thanks to setting up two-factor authentication, although the hacker was able to obtain Sarah's password through a phishing attempt, they were unable to compromise her account further.
+Thanks to setting up two-factor authentication, although the hacker was able to obtain Sarah’s password through a phishing attempt, th were unable to compromise her account further.

 The authentication process required the unique code sent to Sarah’s smartphone, which the hacker did not have.